electronick1/stairs_doc/source/index.html.md

 ## Producer

-Producer - it's a set of components for reading any types of data and then call pipeline to handle your data.
+The producer is a set of components for reading any type of data and then for calling a pipeline to handle your data.

-This component will populate your pipeline by "real" data which you can read from any source you want.
+This component will populate your pipeline with "real" data which you can read from any source.

-So far, We have two types of producer components: <br>
+So far, we have two types of the producer components: <br>

-- simple iterator <br>
+- a simple iterator <br>
-- worker iterator - the way to safely read your data <br>
+- a worker iterator - a way to read your data safely <br>

-When you define producer you can call it from shell using manager.py:
+When you defined the producer, you can call it from the shell using manager.py:
 ` python manager.py producer:process `

 <br><br>